MohammadMarwan2005/delishop-flutter/README.md

-✅ Create the ToggleLangButton and add it to Auth Screens 🔳 Bottom Nav Bar (Home-Orders-Search-Favorites-Profile) 🔳 Add top buttons in home screen (Notifications-Cart) 🔳 Adding MallProducts to SingleMallScreen
+✅ Create the ToggleLangButton and add it to Auth Screens 🔳 Bottom Nav Bar (Home-Orders-Search-Favorites-Profile) 🔳 Add top buttons in home screen (Notifications-Cart) ✅ Adding MallProducts to SingleMallScreen
+✅ Adding no products in the favorite message
+🔳 Adding Rating for the product and the the store